evanspa/GasJot-ios/README.md

 ## Analytics

-The fuel purchase app **used** to leverage the  PEAppTransaction Logging Framework (PELF) for capturing application events / logs; but going forward will leverage Google Analytics.
+The Gas Jot app **used** to leverage the  PEAppTransaction Logging Framework (PELF) for capturing application events / logs; but going forward will leverage Google Analytics.